Baby Don't Cry (Namie Amuro song)

 Upon its release, the track garnered generally favorable reviews from music critics, who highlighted the song as one of Amuro's best singles, and commended the production and her vocals.
 It achieved success in Japan, peaking at number three on the Oricon Singles Chart.
-The single has been certified within three different categories by the Recording Industry Association of Japan (RIAJ).
-An accompanying music video was shot by Masashi Muto; it features Amuro walking around a city, singing in the winter time.
-With additional promotion through Japanese commercials and television shows, the song has been performed on several concert tours by Amuro, including her 2007 Play tour and 2008 Best Fiction tour.
+The single has been certified within three different categories by the Recording Industry Association of Japan (RIAJ): triple platinum for digital sales, million in chaku-uta (ringtone) and gold in physical shipments.
+An accompanying music video was shot by long-time music video director Masashi Muto, which features Amuro walking and singing around a city during wintertime.
+With additional promotion through Japanese commercials and television shows, the song has been performed on several concert tours by Amuro, including her 2007 Play tour, the 2008 Best Fiction Tour and her final tour Namie Amuro Final Tour 2018 ~Finally~ (2017–2018).

 Background and release

-On December 28, 2006, Japanese magazine CD Journal confirmed the release of a new single, entitled "Baby Don't Cry".
+On December 28, 2006, Japanese magazine CD Journal confirmed the release of a new single, entitled "Baby Don't Cry."
 It was written, composed, arranged, and produced by Japanese musician Naoaki Yamato, under the alias Nao'ymt.
 The song was recorded in 2006 at On Air Azabu Studio, Minato-ku, Tokyo by Toshihiro Wako.
 The song contains backing vocals by Japanese vocalist Hiromi.
-The single also included the B-side track "Nobody", a re-recorded version of her single "White Light".
+The single also included the B-side track "Nobody," a reworked version of "White Light."
 It was intended to appear on Amuro's eighth studio album, Play, as the original version was omitted.
-However, the re-recorded version did not end up on the final track list.
-It premiered on January 24, 2007 as the third single from the album in Japan.
-It was also released worldwide on February 21, 2007 through Avex Entertainment Inc.
+However, the re-recorded version did not end up on the final track list for unknown reasons.
+It premiered on January 24, 2007, as the third single from the album in Japan.
+It was also released worldwide on February 21, 2007, through Avex Inc.

-The CD single contains both "Baby Don't Cry" and "Nobody", plus shortened versions of the tracks.
+The CD single contains both "Baby Don't Cry" and "Nobody," plus shortened versions of the tracks.
 These versions were used for various Japanese television commercials.
-The CD artwork features a close-up facial shot of Amuro, whilst the DVD single has a close up with her face and eyes closed.
-The DVD single includes the music video to "Baby Don't Cry".
+The CD artwork features a close-up shot of Amuro's face, whilst the DVD single has a close up with her eyes closed.
+The DVD single includes the music video to "Baby Don't Cry."
 Both formats features an extra lyric booklet, printed on plain white paper.
-Musically, "Baby Don't Cry" is a pop ballad, influenced by R&B and J-pop music.
+Musically, "Baby Don't Cry" is an mid-tempo sunshine pop song influenced by R&B music.
 Japanese music editor Random J compared the composition to the works of American recording artist, Janet Jackson.
-CD Journal staff member's felt the song's composition was "simplistic", and described the lyrical content as "painful".
+CD Journal staff member's felt the song's composition was "simplistic," and described the lyrical content as "painful."